 Here are four suggested ways to say “No” while still helping your patients.

 When you are familiar with the patient population and in a rush, it is easy to think a few steps ahead.
-Rather than listen to what you suppose will be a meandering fictional account of why a medication or treatment is needed, you may head off the request with an abrupt decline.
-While this may seem time effective, it is neither caring nor good practice.
+Rather than listen to what you expect will be a “story,” there is a tendency to immediately say “no.” While this may seem time effective, it is neither caring nor good practice.

 Instead, allow the patient to fully explain their symptoms and reasons for the request.
-Document as objectively as possible.
+Document their subjective information as objectively as possible.
 Listening and documenting have several advantages: